Microquake-ai/RFC-micro-seismic-data-exchange-format/rfc_data_content.md

 ### RFC Process and Schedule

 We propose the following RFC process that should lead to the standard adoption.
-It is unclear at this time where and by who the standar
+It is unclear at this time where and by who the standard will be published.

 #### Process: